 1. Let a realtor do the work for you

-Finding an apartment in Vietnam is impossibly easy.
+Finding an apartment in Vietnam is impossibly easy and one of the things you shouldn't have to stress about when moving to Vietnam.
 You can effortlessly find Facebook groups to rent apartments and houses.
 Check the group I linked to get a good idea of prices and standard of living.
 If you comment on a post, be ready to have a ton of realtors PM you asking if they can find you your dream home.

 We used the agency Honeycomb and they were beyond helpful, even after we moved in.
 There's no additional cost for you to use a realtor, so why not let them do the heavy lifting?
 Our agent was more than patient with us as we vetoed most options she sent us.
 Sorry, Amy!